jncraton/computational-thinking-cpsc2020/lectures/12-while.md

 Controlling Iteration
 ---------------------

-- `while` accepts a contitional that will stop iteration when false
+- `while` accepts a conditional that will stop iteration when false
 - This can be used to control how many times we iterate

 Counting